icons8/lunacy-docs/docs/cloud.md

 ## User settings

-After successful sign-in to the Cloud, you will see your Cloud username and avatar, as well as the list of your documents and projects if you've already had some in the Cloud.
+After successful sign-in, you will see your Cloud username and avatar, as well as the list of your documents and projects if you've already had some in the Cloud.

 ![First logon](public/cloud-firstlogon.png)